We can make your web site easier to find, and easier to use.

-I’ve been running into a number of interesting, amusing, fun, and entertaining articles lately, and wanted to share some of them.
+I’ve been running into many interesting, amusing, fun, and entertaining articles lately and wanted to share some of them.

 I’m finding myself in agreement with Jeff Jarvis, when he makes the following statement about Tagging at BuzzMachine.
 Interesting thought for companies like Google that want to organize the world’s information.

 The web is about connections and the value that arises from them if you enable people to collect and communicate.
-In the old, big, centralised, controlled world of media, a few people with a few tools – pencils, presses and Dewey decimals – thought they could organise the world and its content.
-But as it turns out, left to its own devices, the world is often better at organising itself.
+In the old, big, centralized, controlled world of media, a few people with a few tools – pencils, presses, and Dewey decimals – thought they could organize the world and its content.
+But as it turns out, left to its own devices, the world is often better at organizing itself.

 Speaking of Tagging, Gene Smith has a very nice recap of The Year in Tagging.